-- 1. Set up the camera according to the instructions in . - 2.
+- 1. Set up the camera according to the instructions in Basic setup on page 7. - 2.
 Make sure to select free flow when you follow the setup assistant.
-For more information, see .
+For more information, see Free flow on page 10.

 Pair the camera with a radar: